tusharsharma20021114-rgb/MINI-RAG---Chatbot/README.md

 #Mini RAG — AI Assistant

-> A fully grounded Retrieval-Augmented Generation (RAG) pipeline for the INDECIMAL home construction marketplace, with a deployed chatbot interface powered by **OpenRouter (free)**.
+> A fully grounded Retrieval-Augmented Generation (RAG) pipeline for the home construction marketplace, with a deployed chatbot interface powered by **OpenRouter (free)**.

 ---